beistehen/ili2fme-website/index.md

 ## System Requirements

 For the current version of ili2fme, you will need a JRE (Java Runtime Environment) installed on your system, version 1.6.0 or later.
-The JRE (Java Runtime Environment) can be downloaded for free from the Website http://www.java.com/.
+The JRE (Java Runtime Environment) can be downloaded for free from the [Java Website](https://www.java.com/).

 ## Installing ili2fme